HL7Norway/FHIR-hackathon-2025/FHIR-hackathon-2025/input/pagecontent/index.md

 ### Why should you attend?

 The main goals of the Norwegian FHIR Hackathon is to build FHIR competence in the Norwegian e-health community by implementing and testing actual FHIR RESTful API's and software.
+The Norwegian FHIR Hackathon is a typical learning-by-doing event where you can expect to build, write and test things yourself.

 <div>{% include main-use-case.svg %}</div>